Why Gender Stereotypes Should Never be a Barrier to Human Potential

 Stacey Copeland has represented her country in two sports - football and boxing.
 Throughout her long career in sport she has achieved European medals, competed at World Championships, and became the first British woman to win the Commonwealth title.
 Alongside her sporting achievements, she is passionate about equality and has spoken at the UN, European Parliament and TEDx about gender equality.
 In this talk Stacey will share her experiences in sport, how this led her to set up Pave The Way, and aims to encourage us all to question, challenge and change inequality.

 Stacey Copeland has represented her country in two sports, football and boxing.
 As an amateur boxer Stacey won a European silver medal and has now turned professional; in 2018 she made history when she became the first ever British woman to win the Commonwealth title.
 In 2017 she founded Pave The Way, a project which challenges gender stereotypes for males and females, Pave The Way is now a charity set to launch in 2021.
 Stacey delivers talks in schools, communities, and businesses, and has spoken at European Parliament and the United Nations.
 She is a broadcaster on BBC Radio Manchester and recently won the 'Emerging Talent' award at the O2 media awards for presenting the 'Paving The Way' television series on Granada Reports.

 PEOPLE POWER is an event series dedicated to people: to skills, training, HR, employment and workplace productivity.

 The 2021 conference is designed to help you focus on The People Agenda - to provide you and your team with the knowledge and skills that you need to ensure your workforce thrives, to improve performance, increase productivity and to help you compete effectively in the new world.

-The conference takes place 30 June at Northumbria University.
+The conference takes place 16 November at Hilton Newcastle Gateshead.
 Attend in person or online.

 Tickets start from £35+VAT.